+OK server/service is alive, no weight change

+NOT OK - server/service is dead

-OK server is alive, no weight change OVERLOAD - set weight to 0, to quiesce (same as "WEIGHT=0") QUIESCE - set weight to 0, to quiesce (same as "WEIGHT=0") WEIGHT=n - set weight to integer n WEIGHT-=n - subtract integer n from the weight WEIGHT+=n - add integer n to the weight
+OVERLOAD set weight to 0, to quiesce (same as "WEIGHT=0")

+QUIESCE - set weight to 0, to quiesce (same as "WEIGHT=0")

+WEIGHT=n - set weight to integer n

+WEIGHT-=n subtract integer n from the weight

+WEIGHT+=n add integer n to the weight

 The response must be in all capitals to be recognized.
 The changes in weight count as an unsaved configuration change.
 It is not automatically saved.
-Anything not match the above list will cause WebMux believing the server is not responding properly, thus the server will be taken out from the services.
+Anything not matching the above list will cause the WebMux[TM] to believe the server is not responding properly, thus the server will be taken out of service.